Radboud of Utrecht: Life

 Radboud made preparations to take the seat in Utrecht again.
 To do so, he drew up a list of all the possessions of the diocese before the expulsion by the Normans.
 Radboud fell ill on a mission trip in Drenthe and died in Ootmarsum in November 917 before these plans could be executed.
+He was buried in the Lebuïnuskerk, Deventer.

 He had appointed his successor, Balderik, himself.